Skip to Content

 Medusa is a legendary queer party that takes place once a month in Shanghai

 Medusa is a monthly queer party at Elevator.
 It is legendary – mainly because you have to make a fool of yourself just to get in!
 When we visited, we were greeted by a drag queen and a spinning wheel.
 On each slice of the wheel was an instruction, and we had to complete whatever action was demanded of us.
 One barking like a dog and one scandalous act using a banana later, and we were in.
-The music is loud, the drinks are plentiful, and the clientele, outrageous!
+The music is loud, the drinks are plentiful, and the clientele, is outrageous!
 Since everyone has to claw their way in, they really let loose once inside the belly of the beast…you need to see it, to believe it!

 Open: Medusa parties are held about once a month at Elevator, so keep an eye on their Facebook page for the next one